canonical/phone-docs/en/apps/html-5/tutorials/writing-html5-functional-tests.md

 can issue a find by id, name, path, link, tag, class, and css!
 You can also find multiple elements by most of the same attributes.

-You can read more about finding elements in the [seleniumdocumentation](http://selenium-python.readthedocs.org/en/latest/locating-elements.html#locating-elements).
+You can read more about finding elements in the [Selenium documentation](http://selenium-python.readthedocs.org/en/latest/locating-elements.html#locating-elements).

 Once you have found an element you can interact with it by reading its properties or performing an action.
 Let’s talk about each one.